whubsch/tigerking/README.md

 - Compare with current aerial imagery
 - Submit improvements directly to OSM

+View the changesets that have used TIGER King [here](https://resultmaps.neis-one.org/osm-changesets?comment=TIGER%20King).

 ## Usage

 1. Enter an OSM relation ID